haxpor/Potatso/README.md

 * 1 Carthage dependency
 * 4 submodules dependencies

-The project is tested with Xcode `8.2 (8C38)` on iOS `10.2 (14C92)` device with cocoapod version `1.1.1`+, and carthage version `0.18.1`.
+The project is tested with Xcode `9.2 (9C40B)` on iOS `11.2 (15B92)` device with cocoapod version `1.3.1`+, and carthage version `0.18.1`.
-If you experienced an expected issue, try to use those versions.
+If you experienced an expected issue, try to use those versions, if still experience the problem please file the issue.

-## Change log

-You can take a look at [Change log](https://github.com/haxpor/Potatso/wiki/Change-log) for changes that has made for specific commit that has significant updates.
-Thus you can freely decide whether you want to rebuild Potatso to include such update or not.

 ## How to Build Project